Civilian Policing Oversight Agencies and Contact Information

 If YOU have a complaint about local policing actions, you can register it in any of the following ways:

-1. Visit or call the Detachment Commander at the OPP offices –
+1. Visit or call the Detachment Commander at the Upper Ottawa Valley OPP Detachment office

-Discuss your concerns one- on -one with the purpose or arranging for a resolution when and where possible.
+Discuss your concerns one-on-one with the purpose of arranging for a resolution when and where possible.

 2. Contact the Office of the Independent Police Review Director (OIPRD)